Find Grad Schools

 129 Yearly Graduations

 The 6th most popular school in the country for homeland security majors who are seeking their master's degree is Utica College.
 Roughly 4,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $23,208 per year, while in-state graduate students, on average, pay $24,480 per year.
+The average in-state tuition for full-time undergraduates is $23,208 per year, while in-state graduate students, on average, pay $26,158 per year.
 During the most recent year for which we have data, 129 people received their master's degree in homeland security from Utica College.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 41% were women.
-Those who complete their master's degree in homeland security at Utica College make a median salary of 75,773.
+Around 26% of these students were from an underrepresented racial-ethnic group, and 30% were women.

 120 Yearly Graduations

 University of South Florida - Main Campus is the 7th most popular school in the nation for students seeking a master's degree in homeland security.
 Each year, around 50,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,559 per year, while in-state graduate students, on average, pay $8,350 per year.
 During the most recent year for which we have data, 120 people received their master's degree in homeland security from USF Tampa.
-Around 37% of these students were from an underrepresented racial-ethnic group, and 6% were women.
-Those who complete their master's degree in homeland security at University of South Florida - Main Campus make a median salary of 75,773.
+Of these students, 28% were women and 49% were members of underrepresented racial-ethnic groups.

 114 Yearly Graduations

 The 8th most popular school in the country for homeland security majors who are seeking their master's degree is American InterContinental University - Online.
 Each year, around 15,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,650 per year, while in-state graduate students, on average, pay $12,169 per year.
+The average in-state tuition for full-time undergraduates is $11,762 per year, while in-state graduate students, on average, pay $11,786 per year.
 During the most recent year for which we have data, 114 people received their master's degree in homeland security from AIU Online.
-About 15% of this group were women, and 79% were students from an underrepresented racial-ethnic group.
-American InterContinental University - Online homeland security graduates who receive their master's degree go on to jobs earning a median salary of $75,773.
+Of these students, 20% were women and 63% were members of underrepresented racial-ethnic groups.

 #9